 The five-year Educational Plant Surveys were prepared and a report was submitted to the state in June 2012.
+The next five-year survey is due in the summer of 2017.

 Strategic Objective - Survey based on the overall college master plan and projected COFTE for the next five-year period effective starting June 3, 2012, for a period until June 30, 2017.